projectcalico/calico/docs/GettingStarted.md

 * In config.rb, set `$update_channel='alpha'` and `$num_instances=2`
 * Don't forget to set a discovery URL in `user-data`

-From the git checkout directory ("calico-docker"), use Vagrant to start the CoreOS servers (all the Vagrant commands should be run from the git checkout directory)
-* `vagrant up`

 You should now have two CoreOS servers, each running etcd in a cluster.
 The servers are named core-01 and core-02.
 By default these have IP addresses 172.17.8.101 and 172.17.8.102.
 If you want to start again at any point, you can run

 * `vagrant destroy`